dayjs/dayjs-website/docs/installation/typescript.md

   }
 }
 ```
-If you don't have these config above, the default import won't work, and you'll continue to have to use `import * as dayjs from 'dayjs'`;
+If you don't have these config above, the default import won't work, and you'll continue to have to use `import * as dayjs from 'dayjs'`

 ### Locale and plugin import